jawj/affogato/README.md

 affogato
 ========

-Collection of small, sharp library functions, particularly suited to use with CoffeeScript
+Collection of short, sharp library functions, particularly suited to use with CoffeeScript